AdamPalmar/Code_Challenge/README.md

 The processing is then distributed to 4 processes.

-The processing loop consists of elementwise array multiplcation of the combinations of word prime number representation.
+The processing loop consists of elementwise array multiplication of the combinations of word prime number representation.
 Afterward a binary search is used to find values in the array that match prime product sum of the anagram sentence given.

 Lastly the possible word combinations are hashed and checked with given hash.